truist/reveal.js/thailand.md

 <!-- .slide: class="only-text" -->
 Our first two full days on Koh Phangan, I was scheduled to do [scuba referral dives](https://blog.padi.com/padi-open-water-referral/).
-I had done my initial classroom and pool training at home in Cleveland, and then I could do my final training and check-out dives in Thailand, in a beautiful and warm ocean!

-The boys had also started scuba classes with me, but neither was quite comfortable enough to do all the underwater skills.
+The boys had also started scuba classes with me, but neither was quite ready to do all the underwater skills.
-But [the awesome dive shop](https://www.chaloklum-diving.com/) I had found suggested they do their "Discover Scuba" program, where they get geared up and go out on the boat and really go scuba diving, but they don't have to demonstrate all the skills (and don't get certified, and don't go as deep).
+But [our awesome dive shop](https://www.chaloklum-diving.com/) suggested they do their "Discover Scuba" program, where they really get to dive, but they don't have to demonstrate all the skills (and don't get certified, and don't go as deep).

 So we all signed up!
 Me for two days of certification dives, and the boys to join me on the second day for their fun dives.